Towards a general description of the cavitation threshold in acoustic systems: Conclusions

 \section{Conclusions}

-We introduced a novel cavitation number derived from the observation that, in acoustic systems, the vapor pressure is not a suitable indicator of cavitation.
-This dimensionless number is based on the definition of the tensile strength of a liquid medium and on the acoustic pressure, derived by using Rayleigh's analytical model.
-The characteristic frequency of the phenomenon appears as a scaling factor in the cavitation number both at the denominator, in the acoustic pressure term, and at the numerator as an independent variable of the cavitation threshold.
-The cavitation onset was defined by using a procedure based on high-speed imaging and the acoustic signal measured by a hydrophone.
-The outputs of the two techniques were agreement in defining the instant of time at which cavitation occurs.
-This methodology could be used in the future for studying and characterizing the cavitation onset for other types of acoustic phenomena.
-When the methodology was applied to a cavitation event, induced by the impulsive action of a mallet on a tube containing water, this acoustic analogy accurately described the phenomenon.
+We introduced a novel cavitation number derived from the observation that in acoustic cavitation phenomena, the vapor pressure is not a suitable threshold for the phase change.
+Instead, the proposed dimensionless number is based on the definition of the tensile strength of a liquid medium and on the acoustic pressure, derived by using the Rayleigh analytical model.
+The characteristic frequency of the phenomenon appears as a scaling factor in the cavitation number both in the denominator of the acoustic pressure term and in the numerator as an independent variable of the cavitation threshold.
+The cavitation onset was defined using a procedure based on high-speed imaging and the acoustic signal measured by a hydrophone.
+The two measurements observe the same instant in time that cavitation occurs.
+This methodology could be used to study the cavitation onset in other types of acoustic systems, characterized by single and/or multiple frequencies.
+Further, when the methodology was applied to a cavitation event induced by a single impulsive action of a mallet on a tube containing water, the acoustic analogy accurately described the phenomenon.